SohitKalluru/K-Means-Clustering-of-Major-US-Cities-based-on-Climatic-Conditions-Weather-Data-/README.md

 ## Sources

-- [Weather-api](https://github.com/AnthonyBloomer/weather-api) is the python wrapper for yahoo weather API ,is used in this code  for       accessing api link and retrieves data from json format.
+- [Weather-api](https://github.com/AnthonyBloomer/weather-api) , the python wrapper for yahoo weather API ,is used in this code  for       accessing api link and retrieves data from json format.
 - [Folium](http://folium.readthedocs.io/en/latest/quickstart.html), a powerful Python library that helps you create different types of Leaflet maps.
-- [WOEID(Where On Earth IDentifier) ](https://gist.github.com/lukemelia/353493),for US Cities is obtained from this link.
+- WOEID(Where On Earth IDentifier),for US Cities is obtained from this [link](https://gist.github.com/lukemelia/353493).
 - [Pricipal Component Analysis(PCA)]http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html ,a Linear       dimensionality reduction.
 - [K-Means](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) for clustering.
 - [DataFrame](https://pandas.pydata.org/pandas-docs/stable/10min.html) to convert api from json format to dataframe .
-- [Outliers](http://www.whatissixsigma.net/box-plot-diagram-to-identify-outliers/) -I used this link to standardize data obtained and to get more information about outliers.
+- [Outliers](http://www.whatissixsigma.net/box-plot-diagram-to-identify-outliers/) -  to standardize data obtained and to get more information about outliers.

 **The code is executed in the Jupyter and spyder environment.
 If you're trying to execute using cmd, Windows Powershell or Apple command prompt the method may or may not vary.**